 3. WOH G64: 1,540-1,730 Solar Radii

 163,000 light-years away from Earth and one of the largest known stars, with a radius of 1,540 to 1,730 solar radii, WOH G64 is a red hypergiant star in the Large Magellanic Cloud, a satellite galaxy of our Milky Way.
-Some estimates it is even bigger: in 2004, Monnier et al. calculated that the star has a radius of around 3,000 radii.
+Some estimate it is even bigger: in 2004, Monnier et al. calculated that the star has a radius of around 3,000 radii.

 2. UY Scuti: 1,708 ± 192 Solar Radii

 In the summer of 2012, astronomers using AMBER interferometry from the Very Large Telescope (VLT) in the Atacama Desert in Chile measured the parameters of three red supergiants near the Galactic Center region: UY Scuti, AH Scorpii, and KW Sagittarii.
-They determined that all three stars are over 1,000 times bigger than the Sun and over 100,000 times more luminous than Sun.
-UY Scuti was found to be the largest and the most luminous of the three stars measured, at 1,708 ± 192 R (Solar radii).
+They determined that all three stars are over 1,000 times bigger than the Sun and over 100,000 times more luminous than the Sun.
+UY Scuti was found to be the largest and the most luminous of the three stars measured, at 1,708 ± 192 R☉ (Solar radii).

 1. Stephenson 2-18 (2,150) Solar Radii, the biggest known star in the Universe